Suggested Searches

 NASA and the Hubble Heritage Team (AURA/STScI); Acknowledgment: S. Smartt (Institute of Astronomy) and D. Richstone (U. Michigan)

-Easily identified by the spectacular band of absorbing dust partially obscuring its bright nucleus, Messier 64, or the Black Eye Galaxy, is characterized by its bizarre internal motion.
-The gas in the outer regions of this remarkable galaxy is rotating in the opposite direction from the gas and stars in its inner regions.
-This strange behavior can be attributed to a merger between M64 and a satellite galaxy over a billion years ago.
+Easily identified by the spectacular band of dark dust that partially obscures its bright core, Messier 64, or the Black Eye Galaxy, is characterized by its bizarre internal motion.
+The gas in the outer regions of this spiral galaxy is rotating in the opposite direction from the gas and stars in its inner regions.
+This strange behavior may be the result of a merger between M64 and a satellite galaxy over a billion years ago.

 M64 at infrared wavelengths